harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 ### <a name="dates">Dates</a>

 <span style="color:rebeccapurple">New in version 3.0:</span> Support for more than one Date.
-The spreadsheet provides for two date; you can add more by following the <a href="increase_dates">instructions</a> for adding additional dates.
+The spreadsheet provides for two dates; you can add more by following the <a href="#increase_dates">instructions</a> for adding additional dates.

 A Date must have **at least** either a *begin date* or a *date expression.*